 Custom sectional layouts refer to modular sofa configurations designed to fit specific room dimensions, seating needs, and interior styles.
 Unlike traditional sofas, sectional seating systems consist of multiple components that can be arranged in different shapes such as L-shape, U-shape, curved, or modular clusters.

 These layouts exist because living spaces vary widely in size and purpose.
 Apartments, compact urban homes, and open-plan houses all require adaptable furniture solutions.
-Custom sectionals allow homeowners and interior designers to optimize floor plans while maintaining comfort and visual balance.
+Custom sectionals help optimize floor plans while maintaining comfort and visual balance.

-In modern interior design, sectional sofas often serve as focal points.
+In modern interior design, sectional sofas often act as focal points.
 They define seating zones, separate open areas, and create organized social spaces without physical walls.
-As living room furniture evolves, customization has become a practical approach rather than a luxury feature.
+Customization has become a practical necessity rather than a luxury.

 Why Custom Sectional Layouts Matter Today

 Urban housing trends and smaller floor plans have increased the demand for flexible furniture solutions.
-Custom sectional layouts address several common challenges:
+Custom sectional layouts address multiple functional and spatial challenges.
+They are especially useful in modern, multi-purpose living environments.

 | Feature | Traditional Sofa | Custom Sectional Layout |